Josep Borrell: 2020

+2021

 In February 2021, Borrell voiced "strong concern" about China's "treatment of ethnic and religious minorities, in particular" ethnic Uyghurs in Xinjiang.
 In March 2021, he said China's sanctions on EU officials had created "a new atmosphere" and "a new situation".

 Although warned against doing so by several EU countries, Borrell decided on his own initiative to make the first high-level EU trip of its type in four years to Russia amidst the 2021 Russian protests, to meet with Russian Foreign Minister Sergey Lavrov.
 The visit was described by MEPs, diplomats and other political observers as a humiliation for Borrell, as he stood by while Lavrov called the EU an "unreliable partner" and Russia expelled three EU diplomats while Borrell and Lavrov held their joint press briefing.
 This led to a group of over 70 MEPs to call for Borrell's resignation.

 In May 2021, Borrell called for a ceasefire between Israel and the Palestinian Islamist group Hamas.

 In June 2021, the Spanish newspaper ABC published a mail that described that Borrell had informed the Cuban embassy about the debate in the European Parliament about the situation in Cuba and that showed his intention to stop the debate and prevent it from reaching the Parliament's floor.
 A group of at least 16 MEPs asked Borrell for explanations.

-In August 2021, Borrell received criticism for sending a ranking EU representative to attend the inauguration of Iranian president Ebrahim Raisi.
-Some members of the European Parliament believed that sending a senior diplomat "... contradicts European commitments to uphold and stand for human rights."